Skip to main content

 • School Video Footage: Security and bus videos that show students are legally considered "education records" under FERPA for every student visibly captured in the footage.

-• Navarro ISD Compliance & Redaction: Because a video cannot be released if it violates the privacy of other students, Navarro ISD must comply with strict guidelines.
+• Navarro ISD Compliance & Redaction: Because a video cannot be released if it violates the privacy of other students, Navarro ISD must comply with strict compliance.
 If a parent requests a video showing their child interacting with or alongside other students, the district cannot expose the identities of other children.
-Navarro ISD will either arrange for the parent to safely view the footage.
-Requests for educational records may also be heavily redacted or denied in accordance with Texas Attorney General rulings on student privacy.
+Navarro ISD may arrange for the parent to safely view the footage in-person.
+Requests for educational records may also be heavily redacted or denied in accordance with Texas Attorney General rulings or legal counsel on student privacy.